 Let us look at the split of the middle graph, 15° of axis:

-We can see that we are getting 100% summing at 3Khz.
+We can see that we are getting very close to 100% summing at 3Khz.

 The summed response is exactly 6dB above the individual drivers output at

 3KHz.
 Note that the crossover overlaps from 1Khz to almost 10KHz.

 Hello?
 Now we can see that a combined response between

 drivers around 5-6KHz is the cause of the dip, not the tweeter alone.
 We can

 now further tweak the LCR Trap etc and see what improvement is possible.